rerun/rerun/modules/stubbs/README.md

 This section describes how to define the "freddy" module used through the documentation.

+Create the "freddy" module:

+	rerun stubbs:add-module -name freddy -description "A dancer in a red beret and matching suspenders"

 Create the `freddy:study` command:

 	rerun stubbs:add-command -name study \